 - (b) Stationarity.
 Use a formal test for stationarity and for detecting a trend in the time series.
 If it is clear from the diagram that your data is non-stationary, you may apply an appropriate transformation but perform both tests first.
 State the hypotheses and interpret the outcome of each test.
 Use 5% significance level.
 If the data does not seem to be stationary even after transformation, attempt another transformation and repeat the stationarity testing.
 Make sure that you have the figure containing the original and the stationary time series.
-In case you have to choose between mildly (visualize the time series in question) non-stationary time series and "white noise" style time series, choose the former in favor of the latter. - (c) Plot the ACF and PACF plots.
+In case you have to choose between mildly (visualize the time series in question) non-stationary time series and "white noise" style time series, choose the former in favor of the latter. - (c) Plot the ACF and the PACF graphs.
 Choose the number of lags appropriately and justify your choice.
 Explain what the plots show.
-Specifically state and interpret the value of the first (1st) bar in the PACF plot and explain how to use it in the analysis.
-Compare with the same bar in the ACF.
+Specifically state and interpret the values of the first (1st) bar in both ACF and PACF plots.
+Give an outline (no exact calculations required) of how you would calculate them if no R-Studio is available.
+Compare the two values.
 What is the difference?
-For the A-B grade, remember to return to this question when you have chosen "the best" model.
+Discuss.
+For the A-B grade, remember to return to these plots when you have chosen "the best" model.
 Make specific references to the models you selected for the step (d).
-Use these plots as the basis for your choices in (d).

-- (d) Whatever the (P)ACF plots you get, choose (by performing proper statistical analysis) at least four the most promising ARIMA models that are the top candidates to fit the data (leaving out the testing set).
+Use these plots as the basis for your choices in (d). - (d) Whatever the (P)ACF plots you get, choose (by performing proper statistical analysis) at least four the most promising ARIMA models that are the top candidates to fit the data (leaving out the testing set).
 One of the remaining models should be an ARIMA(0,d,0): indicate what "d" you have chosen and why.
-You have to have a detailed description of your selection process: why selected by you models are better than other potential candidates.
+You have to have a detailed description of your selection process.
+Explain why selected by you models are better than other potential candidates are.
 Provide output, analysis and calculate the AIC scores for each "potentially good" model.
 Interpret your findings.
 Which model seems most promising?
-Should any of checked models be disregarded completely?
-Why? - (e) Choose the two "best" models from (d).
+Should any of the checked models be disregarded completely?
+Why? - (e) Select the two "best" models from (d).
 Use your testing set to calculate RMSE.
 The calculations should be explicit and easy to follow.
 Compare the two and interpret the difference.
 If needed, perform an exploratory residual analysis to select the best model.
 Moreover, visualize both predictions and discuss the figures.
 Make clear and well-motivated conclusions.
 Specifically discuss the values of the RMSE for the selected models and make conclusions on the quality of the models.
 Finally, use Holt method to have a benchmark model.
 Compare the quality predictions of the selected ARIMA models and the Holt method.
-Discuss the differences. - (f) Pick "the best" ARIMA model from part (e).
-Test it for "ARCH effect".
+Discuss the differences.

+- (f) Pick "the best" ARIMA model from part (e).
+Test it for the "ARCH effect".
 State the hypothesis and explain the outcome of your test.
 Explain what presence of ARCH effect would mean for your results in (d), even if you do not find any.
-Discuss briefly why estimating variance is important in financial forecasting.
+Discuss briefly, why estimating variance is important in financial forecasting.
 Visualize the ARCH effect for your model. - (g) Pick "the best" model from question (e).
 Write down the model explicitly and discuss the coefficients.
 Discuss connection to the (P)ACF plots.
 Provide residual analysis of the model and report your conclusions.
 Further, provide overall conclusions for your analysis.